NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/National-Pathology-Programme/Home/FHIRAssets/AllAssets/All-Profiles/UKCore-Observation-Group-Lab.page.md

 ### `hasMember`
 Reference(s) to the `Observation(s)` that make up the test group.
 This may contain references to single test results (using the `UKCore-Observation-Lab` profile), test groups (using the `UKCore-Observation-Group-Lab` profile) or a mixture of both.

-Multiple levels of test group `Observations` and test result `Observations` may be nested to support complex report structures, such as those used in Microscopy, Culture and Sensitivity (MCS) reports.
+Multiple levels of test group `Observations` and test result `Observations` may be nested to support complex report structures, such as those used in Microscopy, Culture and Sensitivity (MC&S) reports.
 Refer to the {{pagelink:DesignOverview}} section for further information.